 External Generators, System Resources, Control Area System Resources, and entities purchasing Installed Capacity from them may participate in the NYCA Installed Capacity market.
-With the exception of those requirements and procedures regarding Summer Transitional Grandfathered Import Rights, External Installed Capacity Suppliers using UDRs must comply with the requirements and procedures identified in this section 4.9.
+With the exception of those requirements and procedures regarding Summer Transitional Grandfathered Import Rights and those identified in section 4.9.2 below, External Installed Capacity Suppliers using UDRs must comply with the requirements and procedures identified in this section 4.9.
 Refer to section 4.14 of this Manual for additional Installed Capacity Supplier requirements and procedures associated with the use of UDRs.